The Thornton Fire Department is committed to providing community education

 Students will participate in classroom sessions, practical evolutions, and visit all six fire stations.
 Participants will experience several hands-on firefighting techniques including handling a fire hose and using a fire extinguisher.

 The Thornton Citizens' Fire Academy is a hands-on learning program and a great opportunity for individuals that reside in the City of Thornton who want to know more about their Fire Department.
 This program is not for Fire Department employment or certification.

-The Citizens' Academy is FREE and will meet on Thursday evenings from 6:00-9:30 p.m. from March 14 to May 16 with a Saturday special hands-on training.
+The Citizens' Academy is FREE and will meet on Thursday evenings from 6:00-9:30 p.m. from March 16-May 18 with a Saturday special hands-on training.
 Each evening will focus on different subjects including EMS, Hazardous Material Responses, Auto Extrication, Public Education, Technical Rescue, and much more.